Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

-\begin{definition} Given a graph $G=(V,E)$ and its constraints $\mathscr{C}$, we will call a divisor $D$ \textit{suitable} if it has degree $2$ and $r(D)\geq 1$ while also satisfying all constraints in $\mathscr{C}$. \end{definition}
+\begin{definition} Given a graph $G=(V,E)$ with constraints $\mathscr{C}$, we call a divisor $D$ \emph{suitable} if it is effective, has degree $2$, reaches all vertices using the $\mathscr{C}$-equivalence relation and satisfies all constraints in $\mathscr{C}$. \end{definition}

-Given a graph with constraints we will say that the graph has divisorial gonality $2$ or lower if there exists a suitable divisor.
-Note that for a graph with no constraints this formulation is equivalent to the usual definition of divisorial gonality $2$ or lower.
-We will denote the class of graphs with constraints that has divisorial gonality two or lower as $\mathcal{G}_2^d$.
+\begin{definition} We will say that a graph with constraints has divisorial gonality $2$ or lower if it admits a suitable divisor.
+Note that for a graph with no constraints this is equivalent to the usual definition of divisorial gonality $2$ or lower.
+We will denote the class of graphs with constraints that have divisorial gonality two or lower as $\mathcal{G}^d_2$. \end{definition}